curl/curl/docs/cmdline-opts/continue-at.md

 Use "-C -" to instruct curl to automatically find out where/how to resume the transfer.
 It then uses the given output/input files to figure that out.

+This command line option is mutually exclusive with --range: you can only use one of them for a single transfer.